noyamirai/nerdies/nerds/hidde_de_vries.md

 # Modal Mischief & Dialog Dilemmas

-Hidde de Vries, an accessibility expert with experience in front-end development, delivered an engaging talk on modal and non-modal components, as well as various accessibility considerations during the sixth weekly nerd episode.
+Hidde de Vries, an accessibility expert with experience in front-end development, delivered an engaging talk on modal and non-modal components, as well as various accessibility considerations during the seventh weekly nerd episode.

 ## Terminology